k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 Open a browser and connect to http:*//localhost/spacename*

-You can also connect to Fabric remotely using *http://[hostname or ip address]/spacename*
+You can also connect to Fabric remotely, using *http://[hostname or ip address]/spacename*

 When presented with the login screen, enter: